 Students are required to have access to a computer and reliable Internet connection to use Blackboard and to write and submit your assignments.
 To avoid losing your work in progress, you are encouraged to compose your drafts in a word processing program before submitting your posts on Blackboard.
 Although your discussion board posts can be conversational in tone, they still require careful thought, planning, and proofreading.
 You should also have a plan for an alternate way to connect to the internet in case of emergency.
-If you are unfamiliar with Blackboard, visit the Online Orientation for Online Learners at http://www.wku.edu/online/orientation/index.php before the course begins.
-Readings are located in the Content section and assignments can be found in the Tests & Quizzes section.
+If you are unfamiliar with Blackboard, visit the Orientation for Online Learners before the course begins.
+Readings are in the Content section and assignments are in the Essay Assignments section.
 If you have any problems using the online tools for this course, please contact me as soon as possible.